We may earn affiliate commissions for the recommended products. Learn more.

 Once the website is open, return to KeePass and double-click the corresponding entry’s user name column or click the Copy User Name button.
 This will copy the user name to your clipboard, so all you have to do is paste it into the login page of your site.
 Then, simply repeat the process with the password.
 As before, you can use the corresponding buttons or key bindings instead of double-clicking.

 KeePass’ approach is great if you prefer doing everything yourself without assistance from additional browser extensions.
 On the other hand, it could appear inconvenient for people who want to do everything swiftly and efficiently.
-However, you can automate many of KeePass’ features to make it quicker but that requires a fair bit of technical knowledge.
-Overall, I think KeePass works excellent in its default form and gets the job done.
+You can automate many of KeePass’ features to make it quicker but that requires a fair bit of technical knowledge.
+Overall, I think KeePass works excellently in its default form and gets the job done.

 KeePass features

 KeePass includes a fair number of features and customization options by default.
-Moreover, you can significantly expand its feature selection using plugins, but I won’t cover that in this review since many different plugins are available.
+Moreover, you can significantly expand its feature set with plugins, but I won’t cover that in this review, as many are available.

 KeePass featuresWhat it does